 Notes

 If you have leftovers, let them cool to room temperature and then store them in an airtight container in the fridge for 3 to 5 days.
-For best results, reheat in the oven or in a skillet on the stovetop.
+For best results, reheat in the oven, air fryer or in a skillet on the stovetop.
 See post for more reheating details and also freezing recommendations.

 Serving: 1serving, Calories: 180kcal, Carbohydrates: 27g, Protein: 3g, Fat: 7g, Saturated Fat: 1g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 5g, Sodium: 322mg, Potassium: 782mg, Fiber: 3g, Sugar: 2g, Vitamin A: 23IU, Vitamin C: 15mg, Calcium: 21mg, Iron: 1mg